yochem.nl

 You might have noticed that I don’t set showUntrackedFiles to false.
 This is by design.
 I don’t want to forget to track config files of new CLIs.
 If I really want to ignore them, I add them to Git’s local ignore file $GIT_DIR/info/exclude.
 Here’s a Git alias I use for it:

-$ config config alias.exclude "!echo "${1?no argument}" >> $(git rev-parse --git-path info/exclude) && :"
+'!echo "${1?no argument}" >> $(git rev-parse --git-path info/exclude) && :'

-$ config exclude htop
+$ dot exclude htop

 1. See my post on config files in $HOME ↩︎